emersonmellado/nodebcjan6_2020/css.md

 * The **text-align** property describes how inline content like text is aligned in its parent block element
 * This property align does not control the alignment of block elements, only their inline content (just the text)
 * We can use the following values: **inherit, left, right, center, justify, justify-all, start, end, match-parent**
-  * justify-all: works in the same way tha justify, but also forces the last line to be justified
+  * justify-all: works in the same way that justify, but also forces the last line to be justified
   * start: same as left if direction is left-to-right and right if direction is right-to-left
   * end: same as right if direction is left-to-right and left if direction is right-to-left
   * match-parent: similar to inherit, but the values start and end are calculated according to the parent's direction and are replaced by the appropriate left or right value